 Think Tumblr quotes, but targeted for businesses.
 Did you know the educational content you create in the form of blogs or articles can be sized-down to visual content?
 These can be photo quotes, guides or any piece of content that can be represented visually.
-This not only helps in repurposing content across platforms, but also helps get traction with audience with short browsing spans.
+This not only helps in repurposing content across platforms but also helps get traction with the audience with short browsing spans.
 This can be beneficial, especially when you’re working around long-form content.
 All it needs is, identifying the salient points and creating visual data for it.

 6. Customer stories